PascalSun/TimelineKGQA/tkgqa_generator/docs/index.md

 2. Generate questions based on the template, then use LLM to get it more natural.
     - **Simple**
         - Type 1:
+            - **Temporal Constrainted Retrieval** with a specific time range
                 - Ask for Subject, Predicate or Object
-                - Timeline Position Retrieval
         - Type 2:
+            - **Timeline Position Retrieval**
                 - Ask for Start Time or End Time
                 - Ask for Start Time and End Time, or the duration
     - **Medium**
         - Type 1:
+            - **Timeline Position Retrieval** => *Temporal Semantic Operation*=> **Temporal Constrainted Retrieval**
                 - Ask for Subject, Predicate or Object
                     - After the Timeline Position Retrieval, operate on the timeline, get the new time range
                         - Then Temporal Constrainted Retrieval with the new time range
                     - Temporal Constrainted Retrieval with a specific time range and a duration
         - Type 2:
-            - Ask for the timeline position of the event
+            - **Timeline Position Retrieval** + **Timeline Position Retrieval** => *Timeline Operation*
                 - A new time range based on two time ranges (Or ask for the how long of the union/intersection)
                 - A semantic temporal relationship based on two time ranges (Choices or True/False) for **Allen Temporal Logic**
+                - ~~A list of time ranges based on two time ranges ( Ranking) [Because Ranking is same as Allen with two events]~~
                 - Duration relationships (Shorter, Longer, Equal)
     - **Complex**
         - Type 1:
+            - **Timeline Position Retrieval** X 2 => **Temporal Constrainted Retrieval**
+                - This will include *Timeline Operation* and *Temporal Semantic Operation*
                 - Ask for Subject, Predicate or Object
+        - Type 2:
+            - **Timeline Position Retrieval** X 3
+                - This will include *Timeline Operation*
+                - Infer a new time range based on three time ranges (Intersection, Union), or ask for the how long of the union/intersection
-                - Temporal Constrainted Retrieval with a specific time range and a semantic temporal relationship
+                - ~~Infer a semantic temporal relationship based on three time ranges (Choices or True/False) for **Allen
+                  Temporal Logic**[Not common how we ask questions, can be decomposed to multiple medium allen]~~
+                - Infer a list of time ranges based on three time ranges (Ranking)
-                - Temporal Constrainted Retrieval with a specific time range and a duration
+                - Infer the duration of time range, and then compare the duration

 ---